IOT in inventory tracking, warehouse optimisation

-Implementation of IOT in a warehouse environment
+Implementation of IOT in a warehouse optimisation

-Although industrial IOT in warehouse (track and trace, environment, condition monitoring, worker safety, security) is steadily making its way to storage facilities in Singapore, the adoption of connected warehouse systems remains the exception rather than the rule, and is mostly driven by the Asia Pacific (APAC) market’s key players.
-SME companies can benefit much from the adoption of IOT in warehouse and the government grants can be put to good use here.
+Although industrial IOT in the warehouse (track and trace, environment, condition monitoring, worker safety, security) is steadily making its way to storage facilities in Singapore, the adoption of connected warehouse systems remains the exception rather than the rule and is mostly driven by the Asia Pacific (APAC) market’s key players.
+SME companies can benefit much from the adoption of IOT in the warehouse and the government grants can be put to good use here.

 In the age of real-time connected objects “everything”, visibility is crucial to ensuring that a company’s supply chain works like a well-oiled machine.
 IOT powered factories, warehouse management, and control applications offer a whole new way to manage production work-flow, administer storage space, equipment, tasks and material flows.

-IOT and digital transformation
+Warehouses & digital transformation

 That said, IOT in warehouse enabled digital transformation initiatives are largely undermined by slow technology adoption rates.

 As mentioned earlier, WMS — which is considered the baseline for implementation of more advanced technology — is still missing from one-third of warehousing facilities.
 In most cases, companies rely on spreadsheets and standalone software solutions such as pick-to-light or voice-directed picking tools, which do not work in sync.

 Furthermore, the cost of implementing custom IOT systems — especially across smaller warehouse facilities — often outweighs the benefits.
 Despite the diminishing price of sensors and greater availability of cloud-based infrastructure solutions, Industrial IoT app development involves integration with third-party devices and services, while the business logic of web and mobile applications being coded from scratch.